South Africa beat Zimbabwe to set up New Zealand semifinal at T20 World Cup

-T20 World Cup: South Africa beat Zimbabwe; set up New Zealand semifinal
+T20 World Cup: South Africa beat Zimbabwe, set up New Zealand semifinal

-South Africa win by five wickets despite Sikandar Raza’s all-round heroics; will play the first semi in Kolkata.
+South Africa win by five wickets despite Sikandar Raza’s all-round heroics, and will play the first semifinal in Kolkata.

 South Africa survived a brilliant all-round show by Zimbabwe captain Sikandar Raza to record a five-wicket win over their neighbours and set up a T20 World Cup semifinal against New Zealand.

-South Africa survived an early wobble to overcome the spirited Zimbabwe, who scored 153-7, in their last Super Eight match in New Delhi on Sunday.
+South Africa survived an early wobble to overcome the spirited Zimbabwe, who scored 153-7, in their last Super Eight match in New Delhi, India on Sunday.

 Recommended Storieslist of 3 items